The NHS operates a residence-based healthcare system.

 If you give birth to a child in the UK, your child will be entitled to free NHS hospital treatment in England on the same basis as someone who's ordinarily resident.

-Your child is covered until 3 months of age, but only if they didn't leave the UK during that period.
+Your child is covered until 3 months of age, but only if they did not leave the UK during that period.

-You'll also need to meet one of the below criteria:
+You'll also need to meet one of these criteria:

 - you have a valid visa of more than 6 months and paid the surcharge for that visa